 Any shade-tolerant grass mix for your area needs to contain a large percentage of Tall Fescue and/or Fine Fescue.
 Remember that even shade-tolerant grass needs at least some sunlight in order to thrive, so some light pruning of your tree's lower branches may be necessary in order to let more light penetrate.

 When you reseed the area, don't skimp on the grass seed.
 If anything, spread more than you think you need.
 Keep the area well watered until the seeds sprout.
 Once your new grass becomes established, you might consider the occasional light application of an organic fertilizer to level the playing field in regards to available nutrients.
-Water is always going to be a factor under maple trees and something your going to constantly have to keep you eye on.
-If your new grass fails, you might consider taking out the remaining turf and planting a low maintenance groundcover, preferably one that's native so it's drought tolerant.

 Here is a link to an excellent publication put out by Purdue University of growing turf in shade.